abdolence/secret-vault-rs/secret-value/README.md

 Please don't use broad version dependency management not to include a new version of dependency automatically without your auditing the changes.

-### Protect your secrets in GCP/AWS using IAM and service accounts
-Don't expose all of your secrets to the apps.
-Use IAM and different service accounts to give access only on as-needed basis.

 ### Zeroing, protecting memory and encryption don't provide 100% safety
 There are still allocations on the protocol layers, there is a session secret key available in memory, privileged users on OS still